Frequently Asked Questions

 What if I eat at someone else's house?

 When adding the meal, uncheck the 'from your home pantry?' checkbox (located at the top of the meal entry screen), then search for the meal in our database.
-If you can weigh it (e.g., takeaway container on a scale), you'll get ~70% accuracy.
-If you can't weigh it, Mistral AI estimates a typical portion size, giving ~50% accuracy.
-Lower than home cooking (95% via pantry reconciliation) since the system doesn't have access to their pantry, but still useful for tracking.
+If you can weigh it (e.g., takeaway container on a scale), accuracy is ±62% at 2σ.
+If you can't weigh it, accuracy is ±67.5% at 2σ.
+Lower than home cooking (93%+ via pantry reconciliation) since the system doesn't have access to their pantry, but still useful for tracking.

 Does this work for snacks and drinks?